NEO

 Kaunas

-Meno Parkas Gallery presents three artists whose works reconstruct their worlds in the passage of time.
+Meno Parkas Gallery presented three artists whose works reconstruct their worlds in the passage of time.
 Remigijus Treigys’ photographs capture empty cityscapes.
 Produced on toned silver gelatin print in limited edition, where its negative is destroyed after printing, the analogue photographs are textured with dust and scratches, making the transient of time.
 Gabrielė Aleksė’s paintings depict a fictional world where unknown architectures meet the sky and water, seemingly freezing a moment to infinity.
 Aistė Ambrazevičiūtė’s video installation incorporates tree barks, 3D sculptures and moving images, projecting a digital ecosystem that is self-generating and draws reference to historical plants such as lichen in a forest that grows and decays beyond a human’s sense of time.

 MJK Gallery